-Accounting and Business Information Systems Department

-Department Chair: Alex Citurs Assistant Chair: Moh'd Rujoub
+Business Administration Department Department Chair: Chiaku Chukwuogor Assistant Chair: Jeffrey Schaller

-Requirements accurate as of November 1, 2020 See academic program web pages at www.easternct.edu for updates.
+Requirements accurate as of November 1, 2019 See academic program web pages at www.easternct.edu for updates.

 The Accounting minor is designed to enable students with other various majors: (1) to study accounting principles practices and procedures that apply to financial reporting, and (2) to develop the critical thinking skills needed to understand the consequences of those accounting principles.
 No more than one advanced Accounting course can be transferred to Eastern.